orvi-tmp/learning-c-with-pebble/chapter06.md

          number --;
      } while (number > 1);

 In the code above, we can see two base cases.
-The first number is a sequence is 0 and second is 1.
+The first number in the sequence is 0 and second is 1.
 The remaining terms are equal to the sum of the two previous terms.
 That's the next case.
 We can write this as follows:

     int fibonacci(int n)  {
         if(n == 0)